-FRA’s 7th annual Police Recruitment and Retention Summit will return on January 25-26, 2021 at The Bellevue Hotel in Philadelphia.
+FRA’s 7th annual Police Recruitment and Retention Summit will return on January 25-26, 2021 as a virtual event.
 In advance of this year’s conference, FRA will also offer a live-streamed virtual seminar on November 12-13 to discuss critical tactics to navigate the impacts of COVID-19 as well as the civil unrest currently seen throughout the nation.

 Public safety personnel return year after year for FRA’s Police Recruitment and Retention Summit for innovative strategies to improve recruiting efforts and maximize retention rates.
-This year, to best equip attendees amid the current climate, FRA will host two conferences: a virtual event focused on how to pivot amid COVID-19 and civil unrest, as well as the annual in-person conference.
+This year, to best equip attendees amid the current climate, FRA will host two conferences: a virtual event focused on how to pivot amid COVID-19 and civil unrest, as well as the 7th annual conference, which will also be held virtually.

 Here’s what FRA has planned for both events: